Walking & Hiking in Chamonix

 At the start of the summer, we also recommend chatting to the Resort Team when you arrive to find out about snow cover as this can take a while to melt, particularly if we’ve had a good winter.
 The ‘Maison de la Montagne’ (centre for mountain guides) opposite the Tourist Office can also offer plenty of advice on weather and ground conditions.

 Telescopic poles are also handy to take along for your walk, again particularly at the start of the summer when they will help you cross any remaining patches of snow.
 However many people still carry them when the snow is gone to provide extra balance as they navigate the sometimes uneven mountain trails.
-These can be hired or bought from many of the sports shops along Chamonix high street.
+These can be hired or bought from many of the sports shops in Chamonix.

 Glacier hiking in Chamonix

 Once you’ve conquered the mountains, next up are the glaciers!
 We offer a glacier discovery day on the Mer de Glace for those who have never worn crampons before, after which you’ll be at ease in this new environment.
 If you have some experience at altitude and on glaciers then the Vallée Blanche traverse is a wonderful experience which begins at the top of the Aiguille du Midi lift.
 We can also offer tailor-made hikes or multi-day excursions on request, contact the Resort Team and they’ll be able to offer more information.

 All the lifts for walking, hiking, glacier hikes and mountaineering are included on your Mont Blanc Multipass.
 Pre-order them at no extra cost and we will deliver them to you on arrival – easy!
 Order now in our Chamonix Resort Shop.